-The Public History Initiative supports community engagement and collaborative research with campus and community partners to stimulate, share, and make accessible historical practices, findings, and perspectives.
+The Public History Initiative supports community engagement and collaborative research with campus, community and international partners to stimulate, share, and make accessible historical practices, findings, and perspectives.

 World History for Us All: Curriculum for the Global Understanding